 Like I said, as a transitional story with shortcomings, MKX is still leagues away from the sloppy, unfocused plotting of most of 3D Era games and the rushed mess of MK9 before it.

-MK11 takes what was learned from MKX and Injustice 2 and crafts what is probably the most cohesive narrative of any Mortal Kombat game.
+MK11 takes what was learned from MKX and Injustice 2 and crafts what is probably the most fluid narrative of any Mortal Kombat game.
 And I mean narrative, not a basic plot description befitting the Arcade Era.
-In retrospect, maybe that’s not saying much for this franchise, but more than “just an effort” was made by Kittelsen and Cianciolo, and it shows.
+That’s not saying much for this franchise, but more than “just an effort” was made by Kittelsen and Cianciolo, and it shows.

-Unlike Injustice 2 (a game you can get into without ever having played Gods Among Us or the comic book tie-ins), MK11 comes with the prerequisite that you have to involve yourself MK9 and MKX to know what’s happening.
+Unlike Injustice 2 (a game you can get into without ever having played Gods Among Us), MK11 comes with the prerequisite that you have to involve yourself MK9 and MKX to know what’s happening.
 Otherwise, things like the Cyber Lin Kuei, Shinnok being tortured by Dark Raiden, and the constant iteration that “Raiden got us all killed!” from our fallen heroes are gonna baffle the hell out of you.